Aom2432/AI-Job-Related-Market-Data-Analysis/README.md

 Please visit this notion site for all details of the analysis.
 - The first section is all behind the scenes works.
 - The last section is all about analysis(Started from Conclusion of the Analysis section)
-    - There is a pdf version for analysis only in the file.
+    - There is a PDF version for analysis only in the file.
 (AI-related jobs market Conclusion analysis.pdf) This project doesn't represents the real world data, but this analysis try to represent all insight close to the real world needs as possible.